RelicRonk/pandacoin-webtop/README.md

 	docker build -t pndwebtop .

-Use this command to start the docker.
+Use this command to start the docker. change shm-size properly for your setup.

 	docker run -d  --name=pndwebtop-container /
 	-e PASSWORD=CHANGEME /